ElizabethReuter/Brew-Finder/README.md

 https://elizabethreuter.github.io/Project-1/

-We decided to make a brewery finder, baisicaly how it works is the user types in there city and the application will output a map of the city and a list of all the names of the brewerys in the city.
+We ddecided to make a brewery finder, which the user inputs any US city and the application outputs a map of the city with a list of all the breweries in the area.

-     Api's that we used were,
+Api's used:
- brewerydb
+ BreweryDB
- mapquest.
+ MapQuest

-    Challenges Experienced,
+Challenges Experienced:
-We faced most of our challenges while trying to get the map to display the location of the brewerys.
+The challeneges that came up during this project dealt with the use of the map, search function and display of breweries.
-The search bar and map would work perfectly the first time; however The user would imput there city and the map would show the locations and the website would display the list of the brewerys.
+The map needed to be adjusted to fit in the container and continue to show each city.
-The second time the user would search a city it would not display anything.
+The search function had issues pulling information when doing a second search.

-			If we had more time,
+The display of the breweries extended outside of the container if the list exceed more than 12.

-Give more information about each brewery.
-Examples include ratings, directions, menu, and photos.
+If we had more time more information about each brewery would be displayed.
+Some examples include ratings, directions, menu, and photos.